Reemaalsharif/Saudi-Data-Internship-Readiness-Map/README.md

 Additional analysis was performed to compare tool requirements across different role categories.

-## Power BI Dashboard Preparation
+## Power BI Dashboard

-The project dataset was prepared for Power BI dashboard development.
+A Power BI dashboard was developed to present the main findings of the Saudi data job market analysis.

 A dedicated Power BI-ready dataset was created:

 - saudi_data_jobs_powerbi.csv

-The dashboard focuses on presenting insights related to:
+The dashboard presents insights related to:

 - Required skills.
 - Required tools.